frangucc/thenodechronbook/script_only.md

 # SECTION 1

 > In section one, we meet Gou Sokyeo and Nōn for the first time.
-The two boys discuss various topics in the first part, before transitioning to a bit of history in the second part.
+The two boys discuss what it takes to be a hacker before transitioning to a bit of history in the second part.
 By the third part, they are back at present and they leave the reader with some final inspiration for moving forward.

 ---